Senate Republicans taking first big step toward tax overhaul

 With this plan, Senate Republicans would cut spending by more than $5 trillion over the next 10 years, with an average of approximately $540 billion per year over the life of the plan, according to the Congressional Budget Office estimate.

-It would also add $1.5 trillion to the deficit over the next 10 years, though McConnell said “it's a fiscally responsible budget that will help put the federal government on a path to balance."
+The tax plan could also add $1.5 trillion to the deficit over the next 10 years, though McConnell said “it's a fiscally responsible budget that will help put the federal government on a path to balance."

 While Trump voiced uncertainty about the vote tally, one development works in Republicans' favor.